magnus-berg/waxstation/README.md

 ## Case
 The case is 3D-printed and screwed together.
-The repo inlcudes both STL-files but also the source-files made with OpenSCAD.
+At the moment there are only source-files made with OpenSCAD but the plan is to include STL-files too.